 Preimplantation Genetic Screening

-Examining embryo genetic health, for your best chance of IVF pregnancy.
+Genetic screening for your embryos to improve your chance of IVF pregnancy.

 Preimplantation Genetic Screening (PGS) is a form of IVF genetic testing that checks if your embryos have the right numbers of chromosomes for a successful ongoing pregnancy, at an early stage prior to embryo transfer.